The most interesting facts about Burundi, from a man-eating crocodile called Gustave to a tragic history of genocide and war.

 Interesting facts about Burundi

-1. Burundi is a landlocked country in Africa.
+1. Burundi is a landlocked country in East Africa.
 Landlocked countries are entirely encompassed by land with no access to the sea.
-There are currently 45 landlocked countries as well as five partially recognised states.

 2. Burundi was initially inhabited by the Twa – a Pygmy hunter-gatherer people.

-3. Hutu people settle in the region, followed by Tutsi settlers who arrived in the 1400s.
+3. Hutu people settled in the region, followed by Tutsi settlers who arrived in the 1400s.
 During the 1500s a defined Burundian kingdom emerged known as Urundi.

 4. Unlike many sub-Saharan African countries, the borders of Burundi were not created by European powers.
 Instead, they were conceived by the original Burundian monarchy.

 5. The Burundi flag is red, which represents the struggle for independence, and green, which represents the hope for future development.
-There are a white diagonal cross and a central white disk which symbolise peace.
+There is a white diagonal cross and a central white disk which symbolize peace.

 6. The central three stars represent the three main ethnic groups of Burundi – the Tutsi, Hutu and Twa – as well as the national motto, “Unity, work, progress.”